It worked like a champ And it illustrates a point Greetings my friends.

 The people at Lamont were great too.

-So it was it was a great Yes.
+So it was a great.

 Pittsburgh is a great city.